ueberdosis/tiptap/README.md

 ### How is the data stored under the hood?

-You can save your data as a raw `HTML` string or can get a `JSON`-serializeable representation of your document.
-And of course you can pass these two types back to the editor.
+You can save your data as a raw `HTML` string or can get a `JSON`-serializable representation of your document.
+And of course, you can pass these two types back to the editor.

 ## Examples
 To check out some live examples, visit [tiptap.scrumpy.io](https://tiptap.scrumpy.io/).